socure-inc/socure-sigmadevice-sdk-android/README.md

 ## Configuration and usage

-For instructions on how to configure the SDK, see the Android SDK documentation on DevHub.
+For instructions on how to configure the SDK, see the  [Android SDK documentation](https://developer.socure.com/guide/deviceandroidsdk)on DevHub.

 Note: The DevHub link for the Device Android SDK docs is: https://developer.socure.com/guide/deviceandroidsdk